BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 after that, we place no further restrictions.

-To enforce more complex temporal properties like this one without modifying behaviors, you can define a :term:`monitor`.
-Like behaviors, monitors are functions which run in parallel with the scenario, but they are not associated with any agent and any actions they take are ignored (so you might as well only use the :keyword:`wait` statement).
+To enforce more complex temporal properties like this one without modifying behaviors, you can define a *monitor*.
+Like behaviors, monitors are functions which run in parallel with the scenario, but they are not associated with any agent and any actions they take are ignored (so you might as well only use the ``wait`` statement).
 Here is a monitor for the property "``car1`` and ``car2`` enter the intersection before ``car3``":

 .. code-block:: scenic